TheMoerp/external_csgo_cheat/README.md

 ##### Autoaim/Aimbot
 Toggle the autoaim with the key **NUM_1**.
 When the crosshair is near the enemy's head and you leftclick, it will automatically shoot the enemy's head.
 It's most efficient when triggerbot and autoaim aren't on at the same time.

-You can change the FOV in which the enemy has to be to trigger the autobot in the file *Aimbot1.h*:

-    const int AIM_FOV = 5;

 ##### Triggerbot
 Toggle the triggerbot with the key **NUM_2**.
 It will shoot if you hover over an enemy hitbox.
 The shooting interval equals the recovery time of the current weapon.